Terradue/doc-tep-geohazards-arch/source/enterprise/reqs-gsnl.rst

 In support of this effort, the ESA Geohazards Exploitatin Platform provides a Cloud Platform connected to EO data catalogues and is aiming at facilitating data staging and data processing for users accessing these data sources from the Platform.

-The interoperability of the Platform with EO data catalogues and repositories is aiming at reducing data gaps in a number of key domain objectives.
-The GSNL domain is one of them, and is supported by the Platform in the realization of four pragmatic objectives:
+The interoperability of the Platform with EO data catalogues and repositories is coordinated in order to reduce the data gaps in a number of key domain objectives.
+The GSNL domain is one of them, and is supported by the Platform data access and processing capabilities in the realization of four pragmatic objectives:

 * **EV_Objective gsnl1**: Map hazard prone land surfaces in geologically active regions;
 * **EV_Objective gnsl2**: Monitor terrain deformations in geologically active regions;